-ASN Student Handbook 658
+ASN Student Handbook %58

-The purpose of the Associate of Science in Nursing, Associate of Science Degree program, is to prepare students as entry-level practitioners who can provide safe, effective nursing care, as well as promote healthy transitions for culturally diverse clients in a variety of settings.
-Furthermore, the program develops critical thinking, integrates accumulated knowledge from nursing, the sciences, and humanities; incorporates knowledge acquired from general education courses; and emphasizes the values of caring, accountability, responsibility, and professional ethics.
+The purpose of the Associate of Science in Nursing Program is to prepare students as entry-level practitioners who can provide safe and effective nursing care by utilizing clinical reasoning, as well as promote contemporary concepts that address evidence-based practice, diversity, equity, and/or inclusion for clients in a variety of settings.
+Furthermore, this program develops clinical judgment; integrates accumulated knowledge from nursing, the sciences, and humanities; incorporates knowledge acquired from general education courses, information literacy, and healthcare technology; and emphasizes the values of caring, accountability, responsibility, and professional ethics resulting in a professional identity for students.